Magna Carta Holy Grail

 Magna Carta Holy Grail (alternatively written and stylized as Magna Carta...
 Holy Grail) is the twelfth studio album by American rapper Jay-Z. It was made available at first for free digital download for Samsung customers via the Jay-Z Magna Carta app on July 4, 2013.
-It was released for retail sale on July 8, 2013 by Roc Nation, Roc-A-Fella, and Universal Music Distribution, as well as the final release by Roc-A-Fella before the label was shuttered.
+It was released for retail sale on July 8, 2013 by Roc Nation, Roc-A-Fella, Island Def Jam, and Universal Music Distribution, as well as the final release by Roc-A-Fella before the label was shuttered.
 The album features guest appearances by Justin Timberlake, Nas, Rick Ross, Frank Ocean and Beyoncé.
 Most of the album was produced by Timbaland and Jerome "J-Roc" Harmon, while other producers included Boi-1da, Mike Will Made It, Hit-Boy, Mike Dean, No I.D., The-Dream, Swizz Beatz, and Pharrell Williams among others.
 The album was promoted through various commercials presented by Samsung and was not preceded by any retail singles.

 The album spawned three successful singles, "Holy Grail", "Tom Ford" and "Part II (On the Run)" featuring Beyoncé.
 Multiple other songs on the album achieved chart success including, "FuckWithMeYouKnowIGotIt", "Oceans", "Heaven" and "Picasso Baby".
 Additionally, the album was supported by three concert tours: Legends of the Summer (co-headlined with Justin Timberlake), Magna Carter World Tour and On the Run Tour (co-headlined with his wife Beyoncé).

 Upon its release, Magna Carta...
 Holy Grail was met with mixed reviews from music critics.
 Some complimented the album's production and composition, while others were disappointed with its overall theme and found many songs repetitive.
 It debuted at number one on the US Billboard 200, selling 528,000 copies in its first week, making it Jay-Z's 13th consecutive studio album to top the chart.
 On September 2, 2013, it was announced that the album was certified double platinum by the RIAA, for shipments of two million copies.
 At the 56th Annual Grammy Awards, the album was nominated in six categories, winning the award for Best Rap/Sung Collaboration for "Holy Grail" featuring Justin Timberlake.